wmhm/MQPackage/PROPOSAL.md

 The intent is that the package manifest should only be hosted over a valid HTTPS connection, and installers should verify that.
 Package files do not have to be (but can be) hosted over HTTPS, as the digest in the manifest will protect them regardless.

+## Changes

+- Require a ``.mq.zip`` extension.
+This will easily allow people to still use manual unpackaging of the package, while enabling us to more easily differentiate from any random zip file.